Program Description

 Schedule

-The next class of the Advancing Pastoral Excellence program will begin in August of 2023.
+The next class of the Advancing Pastoral Excellence program will begin in August of 2024.
 Retreats for the first two years of the program will be held at Camp Allen Retreat Center in Navasota, Texas.
-The topics for the first two years of Cohort 12 are shown below.
+The topics for the first two years of Cohort 13 are shownn below.
 Sessions will be held quarterly for the first two years.

-May 13-16, 2024 Session 4: Finding the Courage to Lead: Gaining Alignment and Holding Resistance
+• May 5-8, 2025 Session 4: Finding the Courgage to Lead: Gaining Alignment and Holding Resistance

-May, 2025 Session 8: Engaging the Mission Field: Ministry in the Public Square
+• TBD (Apr/May 2026) Session 8: Engaging the Mission field: Ministry in the Public Square

-Years 3-5 Semi-annual Retreat (Dates, Location and topics to be determined by the group during its second year)
+• Year 3 - 5 Semi-annual Retreat (Dates, location and topics to be determined by the group during its second year)

 To Apply